Cellularity and subdivision of KLR and weighted KLRW algebras: Introduction

 \begin{enumerate}[label=\emph{\upshape(\Alph*)}]

-\item We give a self-contained summary of the construction of weighted KLRW algebras, mildly changing the setup from \cite{We-weighted-klr}.

-\item We collect some basic properties of the weighted KLRW algebras.
-Although these results are partially new, they are straightforward extensions of what is known in the literature.
+\item We give a self-contained treatment of the basic properties of the weighted KLRW algebras.
+Many of these results are known to experts but do not appear in the literature.

-\item We discuss the relationship between the weighted KLRW algebras when varying the associated data such as the quiver.
-In particular, we show that subdividing the underlying quiver induces an isomorphism between the corresponding weighted KLRW algebras.
-See \autoref{T:SubDiv} for a precise statement.
+\item We show that subdividing the underlying quiver induces an isomorphism between the corresponding weighted KLRW algebras; \autoref{T:SubDiv}.
+Subdivision gives a way to relate simple modules for weighted KLRW algebras and KLR algebras with different quivers, such as $A^{(1)}_{e-1}$ and $A^{(1)}_{e}$.
+These results generalize \cite{Ma-catrep-klr}.

-\item We use the diagrammatics of weighted KLRW algebras to construct homogeneous affine cellular bases in finite and affine types $A$ and $C$.
-(Note that our main results are not formulated for the finite types but apply in those cases without change.)
-Quite strikingly, we obtain cellular bases for the cyclotomic quotients of these algebras by idempotent truncation.
-In type~$A$, analogous bases were constructed by Bowman \cite{Bo-many-cellular-structures}.
+\item The enhanced diagrammatics of weighted KLRW algebras allow us to construct homogeneous affine cellular bases of the weighted KLRW algebras of affine types $A$ and $C$.
+Quite strikingly, we obtain cellular bases for the cyclotomic quotients of these algebras , essentially for free.
+As a consequence, we also get graded cellular bases for the corresponding KLR and cyclotomic KLR algebras by idempotent truncation.
+In cyclotomic type $A$, analogous bases were constructed by Bowman \cite{Bo-many-cellular-structures} but our approach is easier because we first construct bases for the weighted KLRW algebras and then deduce corresponding results for the cyclotomic quotients.

 \end{enumerate}